50ButtonsEach/fliclib-linux-hci/README.md

 ## Feedback
 Be sure to post a Github issue if you find a bug, something you don't like or if something is wrong or should be changed.
 You can also submit a Pull request if you have a ready improvement.

+## License
+To allow for easy integration, we have released the source code and documentation under [CC0](COPYING%20(for%20the%20documentation%20and%20source%20code).txt).
+The flicd binary is released under a [separate license](LICENSE%20(for%20the%20flicd%20binary).txt) which allows you to use it almost without restrictions.